-- Medical Council's: "Guide to Professional Conduct and Ethics for Registered Medical Practitioners" and all subsequent updated IMC documents - Codes of practice of associated commercial entities e.g. IPHA Code of Practice for the Pharmaceutical Industry http://www.ipha.ie - Guidelines for the Recognition of Educational Events for External Continuing Professional Development
+- Medical Council's: "Guide to Professional Conduct and Ethics for Registered Medical Practitioners" and all subsequent updated IMC documentsii - Codes of practice of associated commercial entities e.g. IPHA Code of Practice for the Pharmaceutical Industryiii - ICGP Guidelines for the Recognition of Educational Events for External Continuing Professional Development.